 No protein visible on gel or no activity: Check for toxicity - no protein may mean the cells have eliminated or deleted elements in the expression plasmid.
+Check for maintenance of expression plasmid:

-- Culture cells for protein induction.
+Culture cells for protein induction.
 Just before induction, plate a sample on duplicate plates with and without antibiotic selection.
 If toxicity is an issue, there will be a significant difference between the number of colonies on the plates.
-Fewer colonies will be seen on plates containing antibiotic (indicating that the plasmid has been lost) compared to plates without antibiotic. - If toxicity is the problem test the above I^{q} and IysY hosts to reduce basal level expression.
+Fewer colonies will be seen on plates containing antibiotic (indicating that the plasmid has been lost) compared to plates without antibiotic.